Superpads for Clarinet.

 What are Superpads?

-Superpads are individually custom hand-made pads for each instrument to which they are to be fitted.
+Superpads are for the clarinet & are individually custom hand-made for the instrument to which they are to be fitted.
+They're unaffected by moisture & temperature & last 20 to 30years, maintaining a consistant performance over that period.

 WHY ARE SUPERPADS® SO MUCH BETTER THAN ORDINARY PADS?